obook/pyzwcad/docs/usage.rst

 Main interface and types
 -------------------------

-.. currentmodule:: pyautocad.api
+.. currentmodule:: pyzwcad.api

-For our first example, we will use :class:`Autocad` (main Automation object) and :class:`pyautocad.types.APoint` for operations with coordinates
+For our first example, we will use :class:`Autocad` (main Automation object) and :class:`pyzwcad.types.APoint` for operations with coordinates

 .. literalinclude:: example.py
    :lines: 3